google/earthenterprise/earth_enterprise/docker/README.md

 you can use the commands that follow.

 Make sure you have, at least, about 8.1 GB of free space to create a new GEE Docker image.
-You need slightly more than 6 GB of free space to build the Docker build image stages, and another 2+ GB to produce a flattened image.
-You can remove the larger build images which contain Docker layer history after creating the flattened one.
+(You need slightly more than 6 GB of free space to build the Docker build image stages, and another 2+ GB to produce a flattened image.
+You can remove the larger build images which contain Docker layer history after creating the flattened one.)

+Building a Docker image with Open GEE requires a Docker image with the GEE build environment for the platform you're building on.
+The next section covers build environment images.
+You'll need to read it, if you don't have a build environment image you can pull from a Docker registry.

 To build the two stages of images with layer history, and flattened final
 image: